NicoJLaur/windows-server-2025-lab/docs/04-initial-server-configuration.md

 ## Learned

-Configuring a static IP address before installing Active Directory helps ensure consistent network communication.
+Initial server configuration establishes the foundation for every role installed afterward.
+Assigning a permanent hostname and static network configuration before promoting the server to a domain controller avoids unnecessary reconfiguration and helps ensure consistent DNS registration and Active Directory communication.